Kesavardhan123/shinyonaika-test/README.md

 # shinyonaika-test

+Gamifying Cognitive Behavioural Therapy using neural networks and game technology

+The AI model used are Whisper for converting audio to text and Cohere:classify for understanding the user intend.

-#for whisper and cohere library installation
+#Installation of whisper and cohere library are:

 !pip install git+https://github.com/openai/whisper.git
 !sudo apt update && sudo apt install ffmpeg
 !pip install cohere

-#used Pyaudio for recording live audio
+**#used Pyaudio for recording live audio
-#pyaudio installation
+**#pyaudio installation

 !pip install pyaudio

 After that include all the package that are need and record the live voice of the user as the input usig Pyaudio.